 Hiking

-* In 2007 I started the Long Hunter Mega-Hike, where we attempt to hike all of the park’s trails — about 26 miles — in a single day.
+* In 2007 I started the Long Hunter Mega-Hike, where participants attempt to hike all of the park’s trails — about 26 miles — in a single day.
 This foolish event happens every October.
 Here’s a bit more info: Long Hunter Mega-Hike

 001